ahmadawais/hacktoberfest/README.md

 - [GitHub Government Community](https://github.com/government/welcome) - Information on joining GitHub's [government community](https://government.github.com/) — a collaborative community for sharing best practices in furtherance of open source, open data, and open government efforts.
 - [Classroom for GitHub](https://classroom.github.com) - Your course assignments on GitHub.

-## Resources for those already familiar with GitHub
+## Resources for Those Already Familiar With GitHub

 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) - Use this list to test your GitHub knowledge.
 - [GitHub Universe](http://githubuniverse.com/) - Two full days on how to build, collaborate, and deploy